-If the sampler is configured for composite sampling, place the discharge tube in the center of the sample bottle.
-Make sure the discharge tube does not come in contact with the sample bottle.
-If the sample tube touches the sample bottle the sampler cannot measure the sample properly.
+If your sampler is configured for composite sampling, simply place the discharge tube in the $Page \mid 16$ center of the sample bottle.
 Refer to the instructions for your bottle size.

-1.2.3.1: 10 or 20 Liter Bottle Installation without turntable
+1.2.3.1: 10 liter or 20 Liter Bottle Installation without indexing turntable

-- 1. Remove cap (lid) and position the bottle under the discharge tube.
-Install a discharge tube if needed.
-IMPORTANT: Make sure the discharge tube does not contact the bottle in any way. - 2.
-Go to BOTTLE OPT. in the Menu and select COMPOSITE and then select your bottle size.
+- 1) Remove cap and position the bottle under the discharge tube.
+Install discharge tube if needed. - 2) Go to BOTTLE OPT. in the program menu and select COMPOSITE.
+Then select the correct bottle size.